Topic Number 403 - Interest Received

-Most interest that you either receive or is credited to an account that you can withdraw without penalty is taxable income in the year it becomes available to you.
+Most interest that you receive or that is credited to an account that you can withdraw without penalty is taxable income in the year it becomes available to you.
 However, some interest you receive may be tax-exempt.
-You should receive Copy B of Form 1099-INT (PDF) or Form 1099-OID (PDF), generally with respect to payments of interest of $10 or more showing the taxable interest (including OID).
-You should receive Copy B of Form 1099-INT with respect to payments of tax-exempt interest of $10 or more, showing the reportable tax-exempt interest.
-You must include all taxable interest in your income on your federal income tax return, even if you don't receive a Form 1099-INT or 1099-OID.
+You should receive Copy B of Form 1099-INT.pdf or Form 1099-OID.pdf, reporting payments of interest of $10 or more.
+You should receive Copy B of Form 1099-INT or Form 1099-OID reporting payments of tax-exempt interest of $10 or more.
+You may receive these forms as part of a composite statement from a broker.
+You must report all taxable and tax-exempt interest on your federal income tax return, even if you don't receive a Form 1099-INT or Form 1099-OID.
 You must give the payer of interest income your correct taxpayer identification number; otherwise, you may be subject to a penalty and backup withholding.
 Refer to Topic No. 307 for information on backup withholding.
+See the paragraph below with respect to original issue discount (OID), which is treated as interest for federal tax purposes.

 Examples of Taxable Interest